kirkofypsi/7DWorkProblemModel/dimensions/leadership.md

 Being led by leaders who treat employees fairly by applying the same criteria to every employee.

 ### OTHER UNFAIR DECISIONS
-> Leaders are perceived as being unfair in other aspects than promotion-related.
-They might not be meritocratic, might apply unfair practices toward employees, or treat preferentially some employees.
-The organization may not have a fair system in place for rewards, appraisals, hiring, work assignment or other decisions.
+> Leaders are perceived as being unfair in aspects other than promotion-related.
+They might be unmeritocratic, apply unfair practices toward employees, or treat some employees preferentially.
+The organization may not have a fair system for rewards, appraisals, hiring, work assignment, or other decisions.

 __Exemplary statements reported by employees:__